dewittpe/REDCapExporter/cran-comments.md

 # Version 0.3.1
+- Initial submission 25 July 2025

+- Improve testing suite to account for possible timeouts from curl.

+# Version 0.3.1
 - Initial submission 6 Nov 2024

 - Code fixes to improve backward compatability by omitting the use of the `|>`